neuromorph/openbar/README.md

     - Neon glow: adds a neon-light like glow to the border.
 You need dark, relatively opaque background with bright/neon colored, relatively opaque border.
 Neon will override Panel shadow in Mainland and Floating mode.
  - Menus:
     - FG/BG, border, highlight are similar to above but for menus.
-    - Selected/active color is for menu items that are active e.g. Today's day in Calendar or WiFi in Quick Settings or even an active menu item with opened submenu.
+    - Accent/active color is for menu items that are active e.g. Today's day in Calendar or WiFi in Quick Settings or even an active menu item with opened submenu.
     - Shadow applies to the panel menu.
 Use white/bright color in dark theme and black/dark color in light theme for the effect to show and help with contrast.
 Using same color as menu border is also a good idea.
 Use the Alphas for both border and shadow to increase or reduce their effect.
     - Once enabled, menu settings now also apply as soon as changed.
 You need to press 'Apply Menu Styles' button to enable the menu style.
 'Reset Menu Styles' button will remove all menu styles and revert to your default theme.

 Lastly, be a tiny bit gentler with the sliders in the settings as they modify the stylesheet behind the scene for every update.

 ## What's New (recent first)
+- Automatic FG color, Panel Box color, Light-gradient for menus and creative tweaks for border width and radius
 - Auto-theming options
 - Import, export theme settings to file.
 - Window-Max Bar: Change Bar props when a window is maximized